1 verdict, then 6 police killings across America in 24 hours

 “If we can be strategic and come together,” she said, “we can make profound changes, profound.”

 Associated Press writers Michael Kunzelman in College Park, Maryland, Jill Bleed in Little Rock, Arkansas, Julie Watson in San Diego and Juliet Williams in San Francisco contributed to this report, as did Farnoush Amiri in Columbus, Ohio.
-Amiri a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.